Aspects of area formulas by way of Luzin, Rad\'o, and Reichelderfer on metric measure spaces: Metric measure spaces: doubling and Poincar e

 where the infimum is taken over all $u\in N_0^{1,p}(\Om)$ such that $u\geq 1$ on $E$.

 \item The Sobolev \p-capacity of $E\subset X$ is the number

 where the infimum is taken over all $u\in N^{1,p}(X)$ such that $u\geq 1$ on $E$. \end{itemize}

 Observe that if $\mu(X)<\infty$ the constant function will do as a test function, thus all sets are of zero variational \p-capacity.
+However, this is not true for the relative \p-capacity whenever $X\setminus \Om$ is ``large'', say, $\Cp(X\setminus\Om)>0$.

 Under our assumptions, these capacities enjoy the standard properties of capacities.
-For instance, when $p>1$ they are are Choquet capacities, i.e., the capacity of a Borel set can be obtained by approximating with compact sets from inside and open sets from outside.
+For instance, when $p>1$ they are Choquet capacities, i.e., the capacity of a Borel set can be obtained by approximating with compact sets from inside and open sets from outside.
 It is noteworthy, however, that the Choquet property fails for $p=1$ in the general metric setting.
 This does not cause any problems for us as we mainly deal with compact sets in this note.
 In a recent paper by Kinnunen--Hakkarainen~\cite{HaKi} the BV-capacity was proved to be a Choquet capacity.
 See, e.g., Kinnunen--Martio~\cite{KiMa96}, \cite{KiMaNov} for a discussion on capacities on metric spaces.

 The Sobolev capacity is the correct gauge for distinguishing between Newtonian functions: if $u\in N^{1,p}(X)$, then $u\sim v$ if and only if $u=v$ \p-quasieverywhere, i.e., outside a set of zero Sobolev \p-capacity.
 Moreover, by Shanmugalingam~\cite{Sh-rev} if $u,v\in N^{1,p}(X)$ and $u=v$ $\mu$-a.e., then $u\sim v$.
 A function $u\in N^{1,p}(X)$ is said to be \emph{quasicontinuous}, if there exists an open set $G\subset X$ with arbitrarily small Sobolev \p-capacity such that the restriction of $u$ to $X\setminus G$ is continuous.
 A mapping in $N^{1,p}(X;\R^m)$ is said to be quasicontinuous if each of its component functions is quasicontinuous.
-Recall that all functions in $N^{1,p}(X;\R)$ are quasicontinuous, see Bj\"orn et al.~\cite{BBS}.
-Since Newtonian functions have Lebesgue points outside a set of zero Sobolev capacity we may assume, in what follows, that every Newtonian function is precisely represented.
+Recall that \emph{all} functions in $N^{1,p}(X)$ are quasicontinuous, see Bj\"orn et al.~\cite{BBS}.
+Since Newtonian functions have Lebesgue points outside a set of zero Sobolev capacity, in what follows we may assume that every Newtonian function is precisely represented.